The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Rogers Fund, 1924

 If the debate here revolved solely around the semantics of the terms Habiru and Hebrew (as it often does), it would be harder to draw a clear and unequivocal conclusion.
-But the semantic similarities, combined with the timing and geography of the Habiru conquests described in the Amarna Letters, align precisely with Israel’s conquest of Canaan as recorded in the Bible, thus by weight of evidence showing they are describing the same event: Israel’s invasion of the Promised Land!
+But the semantic similarities, combined with the timing, as well as the city-specific details described in the Amarna Letters, align precisely with Israel’s conquest of Canaan as recorded in the Bible, thus by weight of evidence showing they are describing the same event: Israel’s conquest of the Promised Land!

 Sidebar: ‘Men of Judah’ in the Amarna Letters?